kubeflow/kubeflow/components/base/README.md

    │       └── manifests+revision
    └── pipeline
        └── tasks
            ├── build-push
-           └── update-manifests
 ```

-The PipelineRun includes a Pipeline that has 2 tasks and 3 PipelineResources of type image (component) and git (kubeflow, manifests).
+The PipelineRun includes a Pipeline that has 1 tasks and 3 PipelineResources of type image (component) and git (kubeflow, manifests).
 The Tasks reference these resources in their inputs or outputs.

 ### Parameterization